SWIMMING POOL ACCIDENTS

 Failure to comply with these standards may make the property owner liable for any pool accidents due to negligence.

-These requirements vary from state to state, so it's important to familiarize yourself with your state's laws and regulations regarding swimming pools.
+These requirements vary from state to state, so you must familiarize yourself with your state's laws and regulations regarding swimming pools.

 In general, there are some standards that almost all states require: